Skip to main content

 The fewer antibiotics we all take, the better — for ourselves and the whole planet.

-Treatments for viral flu
+Best treatment for flu

-• Rest: Sleep will help your immune system fight the illness.
+• Rest: Getting plenty of sleep will help your immune system fight the illness.

-• Drinking plenty of fluids: Water, herbal tea with honey and lemon, broth and 100 percent juices can help you feel better and keep you hydrated.
+• Drinking lots of fluids: Water, herbal tea with honey and lemon, clear broth and 100 percent juice can all help you feel better, soothe a sore throat and keep you hydrated.

 • Young children